-- Maximise compliance with the Act, regulations and lease/licence conditions through education, deterrence and site inspections. - Conduct appropriate investigations of reported and potential disease, fish kills or protected species interactions/entanglements. - Provision of information to Fisheries Officers. - Compliance activities relating to surrendering sites (e.g. rehabilitation).
-There is a need to identify the site to Fisheries Officers, and have Officers verify that all structures are cleared from a site before it is surrendered. - Planning and revision of compliance program: - This includes designing of compliance field data sheets, assessment of data that is required from compliance inspections. - Liaison with Fisheries Officers field inspections are undertaken in conjunction with local Fisheries Officers.
+- Maximise compliance with the Act, regulations and lease/licence conditions through education, deterrence and site inspections. - Conduct appropriate investigations of reported and potential disease, shellfish kills or protected species interactions/entanglements. - Provision of information to Fisheries Officers. - Compliance activities relating to surrendering sites (e.g. rehabilitation).
+There is a need to identify the site to the Fisheries Officers, and have these Officers verify that all structures are cleared from a site before it is surrendered. - Planning and revision of compliance program: - This includes designing of compliance field data sheets, assessment of data that is required from compliance inspections. - Liaison with Fisheries Officers; field compliance is undertaken in conjunction with local Fisheries Officers.
 This also includes organisation and planning of equipment, vessels, personnel, weather, accommodation etc. and provision of technical input regarding environmental compliance and development and operation of aquaculture sites. - Spatial analysis and reporting for compliance visits.
 Spatial analysis is undertaken to identify sites that are to be inspected.
-Information relating to these sites is reported from PIIMS (i.e. location of sites, lease and licence conditions, and contact details for licence holders to receive notification of site visits etc.).
-Training in use of powers under the Environmental Protection Act 1993, as well as appointments as authorised officers under this Act.
+Information relating to these sites is reported from PIIMS (i.e. location of sites, lease and licence conditions, and contact details for licence holders to receive notification of site visits etc.). - Site inspections undertaken by Fisheries Officers.
+PIRSA Fisheries and Aquaculture also assists and undertakes this work which includes: visual inspection of sites, GPS location of infrastructure, assessment of site appearance, recording of data.
+This may include travel to and from remote locations.

-- Site inspections undertaken by Fisheries Officers.
-PIRSA Fisheries and Aquaculture Environment Program also assists and undertakes this work, which includes visual inspection of sites, GPS location of infrastructure, assessment of site appearance, recording of data.
-This may include travel to and from remote locations. - PIRSA Fisheries and the Aquaculture Environment Program collects, collates and summarises site inspection data to inform compliance decisions and outcomes.
-This includes liaison with compliance officers, data and database management, spatial analysis of GPS information and identification of lease/licence holders through PIIMS database.
+- PIRSA Fisheries and Aquaculture collect, collate and summarise site inspection data to inform compliance decisions and outcomes.
+This includes: liaison with Fisheries Officers, data and database management, spatial analysis of GPS information and identification of lease and licence holders through PIIMS database.
 Spatial analysis includes plotting coordinates (waypoints) from the field data into GIS to verify locations of sites (whether on or off site).
-This information is all considered with regards to legislative requirements where lines of evidence are provided regarding potential compliance outcomes. - PIRSA Fisheries and the Aquaculture Environment Program identifies possible abandoned sites through compliance inspections and through report follow ups.
-This includes desktop spatial analysis, field identification (including quantification of infrastructure, GPS marking of abandoned structures and photos) and identification of lease/licence holders through PIIMS database.
+This information is all considered with regards to legislative requirements where lines of evidence are provided regarding potential compliance outcomes. - PIRSA Fisheries and Aquaculture identify possible abandoned sites through compliance inspections and through report follow ups.
+This includes desktop spatial analysis, field identification (including quantification of infrastructure, GPS marking of abandoned structures and photos) and identification of lease and licence holders through PIIMS database.

 Deliverables Due date 1.
-Activity 1 - Operational planning and implementation (section 82 of the Act) Compliance related issues of key importance and relevance to the Abalone Sector to be communicated to the Sector in a timely manner, including advance notice of site inspections Ongoing 2.
+Activity 1 - Operational planning and implementation (section 82 of the Act) Compliance related issues of key importance and relevance to the Oyster Sector to be communicated to the Sector in a timely manner, including advance notice of site inspections Ongoing 2.
 Activity 2 - Site surveillance (parts 6 and 7; Section 82A; Regulation 25) Undertake site inspections; ensuring licence holder compliance with licence conditions and requirements of the Aquaculture Act 2001 and the Aquaculture Regulations 2016.
 Ongoing Timely communication of inspection outcomes to relevant licence holders, including identification of instances of both compliance and non-compliance Ongoing Undertaking re-inspections of non-compliant sites, including ongoing liaison with responsible licence holders Ongoing Undertaking inspections of sites due to be or that have been rehabilitated.
-Ongoing Respond to information provided by members of the public or SA Government Agencies in relation to compliance issues relevant to the Abalone Sector.
+Ongoing Respond to information provided by members of the public or SA Government Agencies in relation to compliance issues relevant to the Oyster Sector.
 Ongoing 3.
 Activity 3 - Aquaculture Compliance liaison (Section 9 of the Act) Seek assistance from Fisheries & Aquaculture Policy and Environment staff in relation to compliance activities.
 Includes, but not limited to scheduling of sector specific site inspections, confirmation of licence and lease conditions, positioning of sites, confirmation of sites requiring or subject to rehabilitation and provision of assistance in field-based compliance initiatives.
 Ongoing